wvissers/openhab2-addons-tuya/README.md

 ## Discovery

 Auto-discovery is not applicable to this binding.
 However, there is a listener to discover the IP addresses of registered things.
-These are visible in the Paaper UI as properties of the things.
+These are visible in the Paper UI as properties of the things.

 ## Binding Configuration